iRamy/swell-simulator/README.md

 # Swell Simulator
-Change the dimensions of a swell simulator and observe its behaviour.
+This program allows the user to change the dimensions of a swell simulator and observe its behaviour through an animation.

 Commands :